Cliven, Ammon and Ryan Bundy walk free after Judge Navarro dismisses case with prejudice

 Jon Alt from Silver Springs, Nevada, said his organization – the Nevada Live Stock Association – agrees with much of the Bundys’ ideas.

-The organization believes that water rights existed before state-hood, and that those rights are the means to grazing rights.
+His organization believes that water rights existed before state-hood, and that those rights are the means to grazing rights.
+When a settler used water, he was creating his rights to the water (but not ownership – that belongs to the state.)
+When water rights had been established, grazing rights naturally fell in line.

 “The water is the dominant estate.
 People on the other side of the Rocky Mountains have a hard time getting their head around that.”